2019 is just on the horizon, and we know you’re already thinking about next year’s dance costumes and competitions!

 3 – Soft, Romantic Colors

 We put a lot of our performance and competition dancers into muted pink, red, and purple costumes last year – and they looked great in them!
 Classic black is also, of course, still in.
-And if you’re competing in Cheer, Pom, or Stand Battle, soft colors aren’t for you.
+And if you’re competing in Cheer, Pom, soft colors aren’t for you.
 But if you’re a competition Jazz or Lyrical dancer, consider pastels.

 1 – Mesh.
 Is.
 Queen.